Help Stop the Approval of the Pumped Storage Project at Meaford

-- Efficiency: ~72% – i.e. for every 100 KW used to pump the water into the reservoir, 72 KW are generated when the water is released.
+- For every 100 MW used to pump the water into the reservoir, 70-75 MW is generated when the water is released.

-Although the project is proposed for a site on the west coast of the Bay, GBA is examining this project because we have several concerns about its environmental impact on Georgian Bay, notably an increase to fish mortality, water turbidity, water temperatures, and habitat destruction.
-These impacts will affect the entire Bay, and we are concerned about the precedent it will set.
+Although the project is proposed for a site on the west coast of the Bay, GBA is examining this project because we have several concerns about its potential environmental impacts on Georgian Bay, notably a potential increase to fish mortality, water turbidity, water temperatures, and habitat destruction.
+These impacts could affect greater Georgian Bay, and we are concerned about the precedent it will set.

 At this stage, GBA has gathered additional information on the proposal from TCE, DND and a local group opposed to the project, Save Georgian Bay.
 As we move forward, we will continue our research and discuss our findings with all appropriate stakeholders.
-We will support conversations with TCE about the design of the project and plans to address and mitigate potential environmental impacts.
+We will continue discussions with TCE about the design of the project and plans to address and mitigate potential environmental impacts.

-- By capturing excess power that would otherwise be wasted, and releasing it when needed at peak times, the project could enhance the efficiency, flexibility, reliability and security of the Ontario electricity supply system.
-It could also provide back-up power during grid disruptions and better integrate other power generation facilities in the province.
-Collectively this grid balancing could reduce costs of electricity for Ontario consumers by an estimated $250 million per year.
+By capturing excess power that would otherwise be wasted, and releasing it when needed at peak times, the project would enhance the efficiency, flexibility, reliability and security of the Ontario electricity supply system.
+It would also provide back-up power during grid disruptions and better integrate other power generation facilities in the province.
+Collectively this grid balancing would reduce costs of electricity for Ontario consumers by an estimated $250 million per year.
 However using more efficient recent technology (i.e. battery storage) would achieve the same objective at a much lower cost to Canadian tax payers.

 Potential Negative Impacts

-- The outflow would very likely disturb significant quantities of lakebed sediment and bring sediment down from the reservoir that would be dispersed over a very large area of the Bay is a concern for GBA, because the DND has used this site as a training facility and firing range for decades, this raises concerns over the release of various pollutants, including heavy metals, in the sediment that could be released into nearby waters.
+Disturbance of any significant quantity of lakebed sediment and bringing sediment down from the reservoir into the Bay that could be dispersed over a very large area of the Bay is a concern for GBA, because the DND has used this site as a training facility and firing range for decades.
+There may be various pollutants, including heavy metals, in the sediment that could be released into nearby waters.

-- There are 11 animal species at risk onshore at this location whose habitat would very likely be destroyed or severally compromised, both from the construction activity and the permanent flooding of 375 acres on the Niagara Escarpment to create the reservoir.
+There are 11 animal species at risk recorded on the Base whose habitat could be destroyed or compromised, both from construction activity and potential displacement of 375 acres of Niagara Escarpment to create the reservoir.
 The endangered butternut tree also grows on the Base.
 The recent design changes with facilities moved underground show promise in reducing surface disturbances and the potential impacts to species at risk.

 The other option that will be evaluated is an on-land transmission route.
-While most of the hydro lines needed to connect to the grid in Collingwood would be constructed along existing power corridors (with minimal impact), new sections will be required.
-These will likely cause some ecosystem damage, along with habitat disruption or destruction.
-Alternatively, a large underwater cable might be laid that would further disrupt lakebed sediment and potentially the local marine environment.
+While most of the hydro lines needed to connect to the grid at Barrie would be constructed along existing power corridors (with minimal impact), new sections may be required.
+These could cause some ecosystem damage, along with habitat disruption or destruction.

 What is GBA doing?